Split Tickets

 Spend time at Stiniva Bay and beyond

 Swim in Stiniva Cove, snap photos at Srebrena Beach (a Mamma Mia filming site), and snorkel in Budikovac’s Blue Lagoon.
-Pause for lunch and sightseeing in lively Hvar Town before heading back.
+You'll pause for lunch and sightseeing in Hvar Town before heading back.

 Return journey